-The two main ways of reducing the size of the player are by making proper Release build within Xcode and by changing the Stripping Level within Unity.
+The two main ways of reducing the size of the Player are by making a proper Release build within Xcode and by changing the Stripping Level within Unity.

-It is expected that final release builds are made using Xcode 4.x/5.x command Product -> Archive.
+It is expected that final release builds are made using the Xcode command Product > Archive.
 Using this command ensures that build is made with release configuration and all the debug symbols are stripped.
-After issuing this command latest Xcode switches to Organizer window Archives tab (you can navigate there manually via Window -> Organizer menu).
-You will find there two very useful functions there: App Store size estimation and Distribution.
-Build size estimation function works pretty well, but it is always recommended to have some small extra margin for error when aiming for 3G download limit (which currently is 100MB).
+After issuing this command, Xcode switches to the Organizer window Archives tab (you can navigate there manually via Window > Organizer menu).
+For guidelines on how to calculate app size and other size-reducing tips, see Apple’s Technical Q&A on Reducing the size of my App.

 Strip ByteCode level: any .NET DLLs (stored in the Data folder) are stripped down to metadata only.
 This is possible because all the code is already precompiled during the AOT phase and linked into the main binary.

 Use micro mscorlib level: a special, smaller version of mscorlib is used.
 Some componentsA functional part of a GameObject.
 A GameObject can contain any number of components.
 Unity has many built-in components, and you can create your own by writing scripts that inherit from MonoBehaviour.
 More info

 See in Glossary are removed from this library, for example, Security, Reflection.Emit, Remoting, non Gregorian calendars, etc(Ericsson Texture Compression) A block-based texture format that compresses textures to significantly reduce file sizes without causing a noticable reduction in image quality.
 More info